Home » Hydroponic Growing » iDOO Hydroponics Growing System Review

 The pole that holds the light snaps in.
 Just gently work it in until it hits the bottom with the wheel height adjustment facing the wall.

 The light snaps right in on top of that in the oval groove.
 Add 4 L of water.
 There’s a gauge on the front which makes this easy.
+I like the larger water tank capacity.
+I add water less often than I do with my Aerogarden Harvest.

 Make sure the little plastic plug in the back is secure.
 When you clean the system, you’ll hold it over the sink and pull that drain plug then replace it to refill.